Solo Project · RecSys · LLM Agents

 One Digest Per Day

-You get one curated digest each morning.
-You can’t regenerate it.
-The constraint is the product: either you engage with today’s papers, dig deeper, ask questions, take notes, or you wait for tomorrow.
-This is anti-engagement-maximizing by design.
+One curated digest each morning, and you can’t regenerate it.
+The constraint is the product: engage with today’s papers or wait for tomorrow.
+It’s anti-engagement-maximizing by design.
 The value is in curation, not volume.

 Why Not Just Summarize Papers?